Example of the $4$-pt non-vacuum $\mathcal{W}_3$ classical block: Introduction

 \section{Introduction}

-Two-dimensional conformal theories with extended symmetry given by the algebra $W_N, N\geq3$ \cite{Bouwknegt:1994zux} are a natural generalization of theories with the Virasoro algebra.
-The main object of study in these theories are the basis elements in the space of correlation functions - conformal blocks.
-In this paper, we consider the non-vacuum $4$-pt $\mathcal{W}_3$ classical block within the monodromy method.
-The monodromy properties of the given block are governed by the fusion rules for the fully degenerate representation of the $\mathcal{W}_3$ algebra.
+~~~~ Two-dimensional conformal theories with extended symmetry generated by spin-$N$, $N\geq3$ currents are a natural generalization of theories with the Virasoro algebra corresponding to $N=2$.
+The $\mathcal{W}_3$ symmetry was proposed for the minimal model $\mathcal{M}(6,5)$ \cite{Zamolodchikov:1985wn, Fateev:1987vh} which describes the three-state Potts model, and was extended to the theories with $N > 3$ \cite{Fateev:1987zh, Bouwknegt:1994zux}.\footnote{ $\mathcal{W}_N$ algebras and their supersymmetric generalizations (see \cite{Bergshoeff:1991dz}, for instance) also arise when considering integrable models \cite{gel1978family}. } Moreover, the $W_{1+\infty}$ algebras appearing in the context of the higher spin theories may be considered as limiting cases of $W_N$ algebras \cite{10.1143/PTPS.118.343}.

+From the CFT$_2$ standpoint, the main object of study in theories with $\mathcal{W}_N$ symmetry are the basis elements in the space of correlation functions - conformal blocks.
+In this paper, we focus on the $\mathcal{W}_3$ algebra and consider the non-vacuum $4$-pt $\mathcal{W}_3$ classical block within the monodromy method.
+The monodromy properties of the given block are governed by the fusion rules of the $\mathcal{W}_3$ algebra.
 In contrast to the Virasoro blocks, generally $\mathcal{W}_3$ blocks contain functional arbitrariness.
 In other words, it is necessary to fix this arbitrariness, which imposes additional requirements on a particular $\mathcal{W}_3$ CFT$_2$.
 However, the arbitrariness is absent for the $4$-pt $\mathcal{W}_3$ vacuum block \cite{deBoer:2014sna}.
 Considering the non-vacuum block as a certain deformation of the vacuum block, we discuss ways of fixing this arbitrariness in Section \bref{sec:4NV}.

 The paper is organized as follows.
-In Section \bref{sec:FR} we discuss $\mathcal{W}_3$ algebra in the classical limit and study its degenerate representations along with associated fusion rules.
+In Section \bref{sec:FR} we discuss $\mathcal{W}_3$ algebra in the classical limit and study its degenerate operators along with associated fusion rules.
 Section \bref{sec:4NV} is devoted to the monodromy method for classical $\mathcal{W}_3$ blocks.
 Here, we focus on calculations of the special $4$-pt non-vacuum block using fusion rules derived in Section \bref{sec:FR}.
 Section \bref{sec:conclusion} summarizes our results.
-Appendix \bref{sec:V13} contains details about the monodromy method related with the degenerate representation $V_{(3,1)}$ of the Virasoro algebra.
+Appendix \bref{sec:V13} contains details about the monodromy method related with the degenerate operator $V_{(3,1)}$ of the Virasoro algebra.